Community lauds champions who help kids, families

 By the way, there is a 2022 Champion for Children Youth Award, which was given to Miguel Arceo for his “servant leadership and outstanding commitment to helping others,” according to Marine.
 The Highlands County School Board and Champion for Children Foundation cosponsored the award for Arceo.
 Arceo, who already has started college, was not able to attend.

-Champion for Children, which has been in operation for 27 years, has served 2,452 children and youth, according to the non-profit organization.
+Champion for Children, which has been in operation for 27 years, has served 2,452 local children in 2021 alone.
 The group has served victims of domestic violence, children with autism, victims of sexual and physical abuse, and others facing challenges.
-The group works with some 33 Hope for Highlands trauma-informed partner agencies.
-It is supported by 15 active community grants.
+The Foundation has 15 active community services, including Hope for Highlands which currently includes 33 partner agencies working together to help Highlands County become trauma-informed.
 It was founded by Highlands County Commissioner Kevin J. Roberts with the help of many people.
 Roberts was on stage to present Acevedo with her award.